zentrocdot/ComfyUI_Circle_Detection/README.md

 ## Introduction

 Next to AI mathematical methods can be used for the detection of objects like a circle.
+This node is using Hough's transform for the detection of circles in an given image.

 ## Usage